fbpx

 Chemicals in a vegetable garden are a terrible idea unless you’re fond of ingesting them.
 This includes mulches with pre-emergent chemicals added (like Preen).

-In your lawn, you can control weeds by creating soil conditions in which grass will not only grow but thrive.
+You can control weeds in your lawn by creating soil conditions in which grass will grow and thrive.
 More grass equals fewer weeds.

 The only sure, lasting way to control weeds in your lawn is with simple, cultural solutions: corn gluten meal to suppress weeds in spring, aeration when necessary, a mulching blade for your mower, cutting the lawn at the proper height, proper seeding in fall, and organic amendments like compost.

-The bottom line is, if you pull weeds as soon as you see them, they rarely get out of control.
+The bottom line is that if you pull weeds as soon as you see them, they rarely get out of control.

 Scroll to Top